 Aside from teaching you more about the features and the exciting benefits that come with kayak fishing, we’ve also reviewed the four best fishing kayaks on the market including the best ocean fishing kayak, the best tandem fishing kayak, and a model that’s been rated as the best choice for beginners.

-Solidly built, loaded with features, and a kayak that offers excellent tracking and maneuverability, you’ll be hard-pressed to find a better tandem ocean-ready fishing kayak in this price range.
-Additionally, it offers a higher weight capacity, comfortable seating, and a variety of color options and it’s a great choice for anglers of all skill levels.
+Solidly built, loaded with features, and one that offers excellent tracking and maneuverability, you’ll be hard-pressed to find a better tandem ocean-ready kayak in this price range.
+Additionally, it offers a higher weight capacity, comfortable seating, and a variety of color options and it’s a great choice for all skill levels.

 Advanced Elements Straitedge Angler Kayak:

-This is a great entry-level, budget friendly model that comes with a few extras features that you won’t normally find on a kayak in this price range.
-The kayak is built tough, sturdy, and incredibly slow.
-Overall, it’s a great choice for the beginner who enjoys flat water fishing.
+This is a great entry-level, budget-friendly model that comes with a few extras features that you won’t normally find on a kayak in this price range.
+The craft is built tough, sturdy, and incredibly slow.
+Overall, it’s a great choice for the beginner who enjoys flatwater fishing.

-This kayak is designed for ocean fishing, measuring in at an impressive twelve and a half feet.
-It comes with two seats, seven rod holders, waterproof storage compartments, a couple of paddle rests, and four carrying handles.
+This kayak is designed for oceans, measuring in at an impressive twelve and a half feet.
+It comes with two seats, seven-rod holders, waterproof storage compartments, a couple of paddle rests, and four carrying handles.

-The size of the kayak makes it the perfect choice for longer fishing trips, allowing you to bring a fishing buddy and a ton of gear.
+The size of the craft makes it the perfect choice for longer trips, allowing you to bring a buddy and a ton of gear.
 It can handle rougher waters like a champ, yet it’s pretty easy to maneuver despite its larger size.

-The kayak is available in four color options including green camo, blue, gray, and red and yellow.
+The craft is available in four color options including green camo, blue, gray, and red and yellow.

-Weighing in at sixty-eight pounds, the kayak is well-built, sturdy, and can handle rougher waters or flat water.
+Weighing in at sixty-eight pounds, the craft is well-built, sturdy, and can handle rougher waters or flat water.

-It’s also equipped with a thirty-four-inch beam which works to improve the kayak’s overall stability and tracking performance, however, many anglers noted that the kayak is easier to handle if there are two people.
+It’s also equipped with a thirty-four-inch beam which works to improve the kayak’s overall stability and tracking performance, however, many have noted that it is easier to handle if there are two people.

-This set also includes a couple of adjustable aluminum paddles that will work for anglers of all sizes.
+This set also includes a couple of adjustable aluminum paddles that will work for all sizes.

 • Onboard, you’ll find a total of three adjustable rod holders and four flush-mounted rod holders.